sergey-shandar/public/notes/economy/justice.md

 Examples of violations include a benefit cliff, where a slight increase in earnings results in a sharp drop in benefits.
 In this case, people lose motivation to earn more money legally.

-### The second principle: Basic human rights
+### The Second Principle: Basic human rights

 Every person has a right to live.
 It means at least basic things: breath, food, accommodation, and basic health care.
 Even people in prison receive these fundamental rights.
 Why don't law-abiding individuals have these rights?
 Why do we force people to break a law to have these basic rights?
 The statement is that people should have at least the same benefits that they can receive in jail.
 Then, we can't start with zero; we must have UBI if we agree with these first two principles. `y = f(x) + U`, where `U` is UBI.

-## The third principle: Progressive taxes
+## The Third Principle: Progressive taxes

 If Charlie earns more than Bob, he must pay at least the same tax percentage.